-Dairy-based protein powder, like whey, is derived from eggs and milk.
-Plant-based, vegan protein powder is made from other sources such as peas, hemp, or collagen.
+Animal-based protein powders, like whey, are commonly derived from milk, but some varieties use powdered egg whites, beef, or fish protein.
+Plant-based, vegan protein powder is made from other sources such as peas, hemp, or rice.

 Some protein powders come just as they are — pure protein powder, for example, may come unflavored and unaccompanied by any other ingredients.
 On the other hand, other protein powders come with a wide array of other ingredients, ranging from natural sugars and artificial sweeteners to digestive enzymes and amino acids.

 Types of Protein Powder

 Protein powder can be made from animal sources or plant sources.
 Both types of protein powder can be beneficial for athletes who may need a higher level of protein intake than folks without fitness-oriented goals, but they’re just as helpful for non-athletes who need a quick, portable source of protein.
 (3)(4)